pavan-2001/CuriousNeurons/README.md

 # CuriousNeurons: A Deep Learning Playground

 Welcome to **CuriousNeurons**, where we invite you to stimulate your neurons with curiosity!
-This repository serves as a playground for the inquisitive mind, offering a hands-on exploration of Deep Learning and Machine Learning concepts.

 ## About the Repository

-CuriousNeurons is inspired by the foundational work of renowned experts such as Aaron Courville, Ian Goodfellow, and Yoshua Bengio.
-We believe in the power of curiosity to drive learning and innovation, and this repository is designed to be a dynamic space for the curious minds eager to delve into the exciting world of AI.

-## What to Expect

-- **Interactive Learning:** Dive into hands-on exploration that encourages active learning.

-- **Conceptual Depth:** Uncover the profound concepts of Deep Learning and Machine Learning in a way that resonates with the pioneering work of Courville, Goodfellow, and Bengio.

-- **Inspiration from Experts:** Draw inspiration from the luminaries of the field as you navigate through the repository's curated content.
+A personal learning repository where I build everything from scratch as I explore Artificial Intelligence and Machine Learning.
+Covering core concepts, algorithms, and hands-on projects step by step.

 ## Contribution Guidelines